satmonkey/MeteorDL/README.md

 **Detection model**

-detection model is based on SSD MobileNet V2 FPNLite 640x640 pretrained model, retrained on custom meteor data in VOC format.
+detection model is based on SSD MobileNet V2 FPNLite 640x640 pretrained model, retrained on low amount (hundreds of images) custom meteor data in VOC format.
 The procedure for data preparation and training is described on:

 https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md